 Táo Dànān

-Táo Dànān:a herbalist during the Kangxi period of the Qing dynasty, years and dates of his birth and passing away is unknown in details, he lived during the 17th century and passed away when he was 89 years old.He is the author of Shang Han Yuan Liu (the Complete Works of the Origins of the Treatise on Cold-induced Diseases).
+Táo Dànān: a herbalist during the Kangxi period of the Qing dynasty.
+The exact dates of his birth and death are unknown, but he lived in the 17th century and passed away at the age of 89.
+He is the author of Shang Han Yuan Liu (the Complete Works of the Origins of the Treatise on Cold-induced Diseases).

 Qián Huáng